AbdulrahmanGoda/Outdoor-Autonomous-Delivery-Robot/README.md

 <img width="2048" height="1137" alt="figure_1" src="Docs/figures/figure_1.png" />

 The codebase is pretty diverse—it includes Simulink models, Arduino IDE code (C++), Python scripts, and a bunch of configuration files sprinkled throughout.
 Hope you enjoy digging into it 😉.

 GODA

+**System Design**